EW corrections and Heavy Boson Radiation at a high-energy muon collider: Introduction

 First of all, we investigate in detail how accurate is the Sudakov approximation and in particular its evaluation via the {\denpoz} algorithm, comparing it with exact NLO EW results.
 In particular, the {\denpoz} algorithm has been rigorously derived for the approximation of one-loop amplitudes in the strict limit $\MW^2/s\to 0$, but its application for physical observables is less straightforward and has been revisited in Ref.~\cite{Pagani:2021vyk}.
 On the one hand, it has shown that the usage of the so-called $\SDKw$ scheme, a purely weak version of the original one, can be superior to the more commonly used $\SDKz$ scheme when charged particles in the final state are recombined with photons.
 On the other hand, it has shown that logarithms such as $\log^2(s/|t|)$ or $\log^2(s/|u|)$, and in general logarithms involving ratios of Lorentz invariants of the process, can be numerically very large and the assumptions as $s\simeq|t|\simeq|u|$ are not efficient.
 We address both these aspects when comparing EWSL and exact NLO EW corrections.
 Moreover, we show a specific case for a process ($\mu^+\mu^-\to ZHH$ production) where in some regions of the phase space the LO predictions are numerically dominated by diagrams that are mass-suppressed in the $\MW^2/s$ expansion, such that the {\denpoz} algorithm lies outside its range of applicability and therefore returns wrong results.
 Such an example is very counterintuitive, and the Sudakov approximation is very efficient in the region where one would not naively expect it, and {\it vice versa}.

 Then we approximate the resummation of EWSL via a simple exponentiation and, after additively matching them to the exact NLO EW, we compare this prediction with the exact NLO EW itself.
-We investigate when resummation is expected to be relevant only for precision studies and when instead is unavoidable in order to obtain sensible predictions, especially positive defined.
+We investigate when resummation is needed solely for precision studies and when it becomes essential to ensure sensible predictions and prevent negative cross sections.

 Finally, we scrutinise the contribution of Heavy-Boson-Radiation (HBR), in other words the emission of weak bosons $W,Z$, and $H$.
 We consider different scenarios, where HBR is recombined or not with particles in the final state $F$ in $\mu^+\mu^-\to F$ production.
 We also consider as physical objects in the final state $F$ the so-called ``EW jets'', obtained by the clustering of $W$ and $Z$ bosons.
 We compare the impact of HBR, which is calculated exactly and taking into account phase-space cuts, with the one of NLO EW corrections, also calculated exactly, and discuss their relative size and possible cancellations.
 We show how HBR leads in general to much smaller contributions than their virtual counterparts, only marginally compensating for the large effects due to the latter.